 What are patatas bravas?
 What does it mean?

-Patatas bravas translate to brave potatoes and they are always served with a tomato based sauce (salsa brava).
+Patatas bravas translates to brave potatoes and they are always served with a tomato-based sauce (salsa brava).
 And sometimes also served with garlic aïloi.
-I’m talking a little more about the sauce under the paragraph titled The spicy tomato aïoli.
+I'm talking a little more about the sauce under the paragraph titled The spicy tomato aïoli.

 What to serve with patatas bravas?

-As I mentioned earlier, these patatas bravas are always served at our tapas night in, and is also the one dish that I absolutely have to order when I go out for tapas.
+As I mentioned earlier, these patatas bravas are always served at our tapas night and are also the one dish that I absolutely have to order when I go out for tapas.
 That does not mean that tapas is the only way you can enjoy them!